PedroHMNobrega/Programming-Problems/README.md

 # Programming-Contest
-My solution of some competitive programming problems.
+This is a repository of the programming problems that i solved through the time.
+I wrote these codes as preparation for competitive programming contests.